-On October 9, 2019, Gwenada Malcolm filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that she suffered a Table Injury - Shoulder Injury Related to Vaccine Administration ("SIRVA") - as a result of her December 5, 2017 influneza ("flu") vaccination.
+On June 15, 2020, Stacey Hospes filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that she suffered a Table injury - shoulder injury related to vaccine administration ("SIRVA") - as a result of her November 16, 2018 influneza ("flu) vaccination.
 Petition at 1.
+Petitioner further alleges the vaccine was administered within the United States, that she suffered the residual effects of her injury for more than six months, and that there has been no prior award or settlement of a civil action on her behalf as a result of her injury.
+See Petition ¶¶ 2, 14-16.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.